Instruct Eric

 Featured Technology and Cryptocurrency cases

-Acting as sole counsel for a major cryptocurrency exchange in successfully obtaining summary judgment in relation to a claim of c.
+Acted as sole counsel for a major cryptocurrency exchange in successfully obtaining summary judgment in relation to a claim for c.
 GBP 100,000 arising from the deposit of FTM tokens into an unsupported wallet.

-Acting as sole counsel for a multinational technology company in defending various contract, tort, and consumer law claims that involve making strike out and summary judgment applications, and attending mediations.
+Acted as sole counsel for a multinational technology company in defending various contract, tort, and consumer law claims.

 Eric has experience acting in disputes in the construction, engineering and energy sectors.